TibboddiT/dyn-loader/README.md

     const allocator = gpa.allocator();
     defer if (gpa.deinit() != .ok) @panic("memory check failed");

-    try dll.init(.{ .allocator = allocator, .log_level = .warn });
+    // `dll` is a singleton, it should be initialized early and only once, on the main thread try dll.init(.{ .allocator = allocator, .log_level = .warn });
     defer dll.deinit();